SurbhiAgarwal18/FLARESHIELD-X/README.md

-FlareSafe Wallet — Self-Defending Smart Wallet on Flare Coston2
+FLARESHIELD-X— Self-Defending Smart Wallet on Flare Coston2

 FlareSafe Wallet is an advanced security-focused smart contract deployed on the Flare Coston2 Testnet.
 It introduces on-chain automated protection mechanisms that safeguard user funds from risky transactions, suspicious behavior, unauthorized access, and accidental transfers.